watxd/mathcask/README.md

 [TeXMe][texme] parser, the same parser used by MathB.in.
 This ensures that the parsing accuracy, rendering quality, and Markdown compatibility remain just as reliable.

+Moreover, by structuring your documents this way, you retain full control over your documents and you can host them anywhere you like,

+If you are very familiar with web technologies and hosting websites, you likely do not need this kit.
+In that case, you might want to take a look at [TeXMe][texme] and start writing mathematical documents directly with it.

 [shutdown]: https://susam.net/mathbin-is-shutting-down.html
 [mathb]: https://github.com/susam/mathb